mounty1/JackRose/sandbox/README.md

     $ git clone https://github.com/mounty1/JackRose.git
     $ cd JackRose

-Modify sandbox/jackrose.conf to task.
+Modify sandbox/jackrose.conf to taste.

-If you choose Postgres for JackRoses own data store (the dataStore value) you must create a suitable user with password in your Postgres instance.
 You will need an interactive tool (psql or sqlitebrowser) for your chosen back-end.
 For Postgres, the dataStore value must be of the form _dbi:Pg:arg=value[;...]_
 For SQLite, it is just a file name.
+If you choose Postgres, you must create a matching database, user and password.

     $ cd source